bcaffo/LittleInferenceBook/manuscript/02_probability.md

 developed.
 This all might seem a little odd at first and so we'll build up our intuition with some simple examples based on coin flipping and die rolling.

-I would like to reiterate the important definition that we wrote out: *mutually exclusive*.
+I would like to reiterate the important condition that we wrote out: *mutually exclusive*.
 Two events are mutually exclusive if they cannot both simultaneously occur.
-For example, we cannot simultaneously get a 1 and a 2 on a die.
-Rule 3 says that since the event of getting a 1 and 2 on a die are mutually exclusive, the probability of getting at least one (the union) is the sum of their probabilities.
-So if we know that the probability of getting a 1 is 1/6 and the probability of getting a 2 is 1/6, then the probability of getting a 1 or a 2 is 2/6, the sum of the two probabilities since they are mutually exclusive.
+For example, we cannot simultaneously get a 1 and a 2 on the same die.
+Rule 3 says that since the event of getting a 1 and 2 on a die are mutually exclusive, the probability of getting at least one of the two (the union) is the sum of their probabilities.
+So if we know that the probability of getting a 1 is 1/6 and the probability of getting a 2 is 1/6, then the probability of getting a 1 or a 2 is 2/6, the sum of the two probabilities, since they are mutually exclusive.

 ## Consequences of The Three Rules